Yemeni crisis: Ecological crisis

 Yemen's political instability has been compounded and partly caused by the severe ecological crisis in the country.
-The average Yemeni has access to only 140 cubic meters of water per year for all uses, (101 gallons per day) while the Middle Eastern average is 1000 m3/yr, and the internationally defined threshold for water stress is 1700 cubic meters per year.
+As of 2023, the average Yemeni has access to only 86 m3 of renewable freshwater per year for all uses, (62 gallons per day) compared to a Middle Eastern regional average of approximately 631 m3, both of which are significantly below the internationally defined threshold for water stress of 1,700 m3 per capita per year.
 Yemen's groundwater is the main source of water in the country but the water tables have dropped severely, leaving the country without a viable source of water.
-For example, in Sana'a, the water table was 30 meters below surface in the 1970s but had dropped to 1200 meters below surface by 2012.
+For example, in Sanaa, the water table was 30 meters below surface in the 1970s but had dropped to 1200 meters below surface by 2012.
 The groundwater has not been regulated by Yemen's governments.

-Even before the revolution, Yemen's water situation had been described as increasingly dire by experts who worried that Yemen would be the "first country to run out of water".
+Even before the revolution, Yemen's water situation had been described as increasingly dire with some environmental analysts warning that Yemen could be among the first countries to face extreme water scarcity if current trends continue.
 Agriculture in Yemen takes up about 90% of water in Yemen even though it only generates 6% of GDP - however a large portion of Yemenis are dependent on small-scale subsistence agriculture.
 Half of agricultural water in Yemen is used to grow khat, a narcotic that most Yemenis chew.
 This means that in such a water-scarce country as Yemen, where half the population is food-insecure, 45% of the water withdrawn from the ever-depleting aquifers is used to grow a crop that feeds nobody.